GeNeHetX/RNApipeline/README.md

 ## Local Pipeline execution ##

 cd workflow \
 nextflow run single_end.nf -c ../Rna-seq_pipeline/nextflow.config  -w /path/to/your/workdir  -with-report \
-nextflow run paired_end_pipe.nf -c ../Rna-seq_pipeline/nextflow.config  -w /path/to/your/workdir  -with-report
+nextflow run paired_end_pipe.nf -c ../Rna-seq_pipeline/nextflow.config  -w /path/to/your/workdir  -with-report \
+The single_end.nf workflow accepts only single end data and exectues : the FastQC, STAR, FeatureCounts and MultQC processes \
+The paired_end_pipe.nf Wokflow accepts only paired end data and executes : the FastQC, STAR, FeatureCounts, GATK4, Vep and MultQC processes \

 for the -w : you have to specify the name of your work directory otherwise nextflow will name it "work"\
 -c : specify the path to the config file\